Will Laos tourism suffer after bootleg alcohol poisoning? – DW – 12/12/2024

 In Muslim-majority Indonesia, there are concerns that its strict alcohol laws may drive people to buying and consuming cheap, unregulated booze.

 Indonesia's legal drinking age is 21, but public consumption is banned in many places.
-There is also a high import tax on alcohol, and its availability is only common in tourist destinations including Bali and Jakarta.
+There is also a high import tax on alcohol, and it is commonly available only in tourist destinations, including Bali and Jakarta.

 "In Indonesia, methanol use in beverages is prohibited, and there are regulations in place for licensed alcohol producers to ensure safety and quality.
 However, enforcing these regulations is challenging due to the widespread informal market and limited monitoring resources," Professor Ady said.